escobard/blockchains-nd-term2/part5/lesson2/lesson2.notes.md

 In this case since we have 2 actors we would create a diagram for the behavior of each actor in the system.

+For reference of different activity diagrams in a supply chain system, refer to the [Multiple Actor Activity Diagrams in this Article](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-activity-diagram/)

 #### Sequence diagram  - functions in a smart contract

 purpose: represents interaction between objects in the order of sequence in which interactions take place.